Single node cluster migration guide

 Migrating the configuration

-Download migrate-settings.rb on the single machine instance.
-Run the following command: ruby migrate-settings.rb.
+Download migrate-settings.rb on the single node instance.
+Run the following command: ruby migrate-settings.rb --clustered.
 This will generate a config required for the migration: config.yaml.

 Copy config.yaml to where you will be starting the migration.